diescalo/rst_test/doc/user_doc/discovering_the_xbee_network.rst

 discovering the XBee devices that form the network.
 The ``XBeeNetwork`` object provides the following operations related to the XBee devices discovery feature:

-* Configure the discovery proess
+* Configure the discovery process
 * Discover the network
 * Access the discovered devices
 * Add and remove devices manually